How long should a CV be? Will one page be too short? What about two or three pages — too long?

 Instead of describing every duty you did in a certain role, try mentioning a significant achievement in that role.
 Listing your achievements on your CV will show employers you’re a strong candidate and make you stand out from the competition.

-For instance, instead of listing out your duties as a marketer, you can mention that you increased sales from X amount to Y amount in Z months, like this applicant here:
+For instance, instead of listing your duties as a marketer, mention that you increased sales from X amount to Y amount in Z months, like this applicant here:

 Read over your CV thoroughly and remove any repetitions, irrelevant information, and grammar and spelling mistakes.